Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 Current music page only plays samples.
 Would be better to have official merchandise shop element here underneath or add a link to Amazon or another retailer so users can buy the records after listening.

+#### Feature 3 - Sign up modal and contact form
+The addition of a thank you message would benefit the user here. i.e "Thank you, your enquiry has been submitted."

 ## Technologies Used